ChatGPT PDF Analysis Not Working — File Reads Empty

-What actually happens when you upload a PDF to ChatGPT: upload → server runs a PDF parser to extract the text layer → the extracted text gets stitched into the prompt and sent to the model.
-The model itself does not see pixels, does not run OCR, does not read metadata.
-So “it can’t read the content” almost always happens at the extraction step — no text layer, file too big and truncated, encryption blocks access.
+What actually happens when you upload a PDF: upload → ChatGPT’s server runs a PDF parser to pull the text layer → that extracted text is stitched into your prompt and sent to the model.
+As of June 2026, GPT-5.5 also has a vision/OCR fallback that sometimes kicks in when the text layer is empty, but it is inconsistent and tier-dependent — it frequently does not trigger on the web app, especially on Free.
+So “it can’t read the content” still almost always breaks at the extraction step: no text layer, file too big and truncated, or encryption blocking access.

-These 5 causes cover 95%+ of cases in order of frequency.
+The five causes below cover 95%+ of cases, in rough order of frequency.

 Common causes